How many times have we said to ourselves, with the deepest intentions, “This part of my behavior has to stop, it’s just not working for me?”

 What can we do to eliminate the gap between intention and action?
 What stops us from aligning our beliefs and motivations so that they produce the changes we want to feel and see in our lives?

-In other words, there’s a gap between intention and action.
+What stops me?
+Why is there such a gap between intention and action?
 Continue reading